Jian Yi

-Jian Yi (简艺 (jiǎn yì)) is a Chinese independent filmmaker, social innovator and food activist.
+Jian Yi (简艺 (jiǎn yì)) is a Chinese independent filmmaker, social innovator and food activist who currently serves as a Senior Fellow on U.S.-China Food Systems at the Harvard Law School.
 His films Bamboo Shoots and Super, Girls! won a number of international film festival awards.
 Jian Yi co-founded the ground-breaking China Villager Documentary Project with filmmaker Wu Wenguang in 2004, and founded the IFChina Original Studio in 2008.
 His works have been shown at numerous film festivals, museums (including at the Museum of Modern Art in New York) and university campuses across the globe.
 Jian Yi also spoke at the Apple Artists' Series among many public and media talks, including the BBC and the National Public Radio.

 Since 2014, Jian Yi has been at the forefront of promoting sustainable food system in China.
 He founded and preside the Good Food Fund under the China Biodiversity Conservation and Green Development Foundation, one of the ten global Top Visionaries named by the Rockefeller Foundation for its 2050 Food Systems Vision Prize.
 He was frequently interviewed by international media for his views on China's food systems and appeared on Eating Animals, a documentary produced by Natalie Portman.

 Jian Yi served on the Core Leadership Team of Action Track 2 of the United Nations Food Systems Summit between 2020 and 2021 and led the initial Workstream 1 on Food Environments.
 He has served on a number of roles related to this, including on several UNFSS action areas, FoodXFilm Festival, etc. Jian Yi also led his colleagues to set up the China Action Hub for UNFSS AT2, and organized 10+ independent dialogues on food systems in the first half of 2021, with a combined views of 1 million for their livestreams across platforms.
-He serves as the Deputy Secretary General of the China Biodiversity Conservation and Green Development Foundation.
+At the end of 2024, he co-founded the Global Accelerator on Food Systems Transformation at Peking University.

-Jian Yi founded the China Vegan Society, which was officially launched in Dali, Yunnan, May 2021, receiving supporting messages from celebrated figures such as Peter Singer, Dr. Jane Goodall, and Joaquin Phoenix.
+Jian Yi founded the China Vegan Society, which was officially launched in Dali, Yunnan, in May 2021, receiving supporting messages from celebrated figures such as Peter Singer, Dr. Jane Goodall, and Joaquin Phoenix.

-Personal life

-Jian Yi was born in Ji'an, Jiangxi, China in 1975.
-He lives in Beijing with his wife, Eva Song, and son, Kuankuan.

 Education

-Jian Yi received a Bachelor of Education in Education Management from Jiangxi Normal University in 1995, a Master's degree in International Peace Studies from the University of Notre Dame in 1998, and an MA in International Journalism from Beijing Broadcasting Institute in 1999.
-Jian received the Distinguished Alumni Award from the Kroc Institute of International Peace Studies at the University of Notre Dame in 2015.
-Jian Yi studies at the Harvard Kennedy School as a 2021-2022 Mid-Career MPA student (as the only student from China of the year), a Mason Fellow and a Gleitsman Leadership Fellow of the Center for Public Leadership at Harvard Kennedy School.
+Jian Yi got three Master's degrees respectively an MPA from Harvard Kennedy School of Government, an MA in International Journalism from Beijing Broadcasting Institute, and an MA in International Peace Studies from the University of Notre Dame.
+Jian Yi received the Distinguished Alumni Award from the Kroc Institute of International Peace Studies at the University of Notre Dame in 2015.
+While at Harvard, he was a Mason Fellow and a Gleitsman Leadership Fellow of the Center for Public Leadership.
+Jian Yi conducts research at the Animal Law and Policy Program at the Harvard Law School between 2022 and 2024, and at Harvard Law School's the Food Law and Policy Clinic beginning in June 2024.
+He got a Bachelor of Education in Education Management from Jiangxi Normal University in 1995.

-He was a tenured lecturer at the Communication University of China for five years (1999-2004).
+He was a tenured lecturer/assistant professor at the Communication University of China for five years (1999–2004).